CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

-# SPARQL Triggered Processor
+# SPARQL Trigger Processor

-## What is the SPARQL Triggered Processor?
+## What is the SPARQL Trigger Processor?

-The SPARQL Triggered Processor is a CM-Well agent for running SPARQL queries and constructs periodically, for the purposes of creating materialized views of CM-Well infotons.
+The SPARQL Trigger Processor is a CM-Well agent for running SPARQL queries and constructs periodically, for the purposes of creating materialized views of CM-Well infotons.
 A materialized view is a "flattened" version of data whose original source included high levels of pointer redirection before arriving at data.
 (The materialized view may also be enriched with data from other infotons.)

-The SPARQL Triggered Processor creates one or more **sensors**.
+The SPARQL Trigger Processor creates one or more **sensors**.
 Each sensor periodically runs a query on a specified path in CM-Well, to detect changes to infotons under that path that have changed since the previous query.
 When changes are detected, the sensor reads the changed infotons and creates the resulting materialized views.
 You configure both the change path and query and the SPARQL query that creates the materialized view.

-You define the SPARQL Triggered Processor's input and output by editing a [YAML-formatted configuration file](#config).
+You define the SPARQL Trigger Processor's input and output by editing a [YAML-formatted configuration file](#config).

 !!! note
-	The SPARQL Triggered Processor also exists an external utility that you can run as a stand-alone executable.
-This page describes the SPARQL Triggered Processor integrated agent that runs within CM-Well.
+	The SPARQL Trigger Processor also exists an external utility that you can run as a stand-alone executable.
+This page describes the SPARQL Trigger Processor integrated agent that runs within CM-Well.
 All you need to do in order to activate the agent for your materialized view is to define and upload the appropriate YAML configuration file.

 See [Using SPARQL on CM-Well Infotons](../../DeveloperGuide/DevGuide.UsingSPARQLOnCM-WellInfotons.md) to learn more about SPARQL queries.

 <a name="config"></a>
 ## Creating the YAML Configuration File

-The SPARQL Triggered Processor's configuration file is in YAML format.
+The SPARQL Trigger Processor's configuration file is in YAML format.
 It contains:

 * A query for detecting changes in specified infotons and collecting data to process.
 * A SPARQL query for processing the collected data and creating the materialized view.